 If anyone wants to mount an attack against the Bitcoin network, for example, they would need to perform a so-called 51% percent attack that would then allow them to dominate the behaviour of the network, the decisions it makes and thus the transactions which are approved.

 The hacker, in this theoretical instance, could even rewrite older transactions and thus reverse them – although the older the transaction, the harder this will be.
 In practice, this essentially means that blockchain technology is, as things stand, un-hackable.
+Hence the hype, naturally.

 The Power of Quantum